National Security and Foreign Affairs Major

 - Homeland Security

-What Is a Degree in National Security and Foreign Affairs?
+What Is a Major in National Security and Foreign Affairs?

 The major analyzes the role of diplomacy in the management of world affairs and examines U.S. strategy and foreign policy.
 You will critically think about the current and future global geopolitical environment, the use of military force, the informational issues that contribute to the implementation of strategy, and counterterrorism and homeland security.
 We connect theory to practice and provide you with a hands-on, practical approach to analyze threats that challenge security both at home and abroad.

 Why Study National Security and Foreign Affairs Here?

 Study at one of only a few universities offering the major with renowned faculty who specialize in national security.
 We offer broad training in the liberal arts, emphasizing the study of foreign languages.
 Opportunities to pursue undergraduate research, conduct field studies, and participate in study abroad are available.
 Many of our students also engage in the Department of State’s Diplomacy Lab Program and Wonk Tank competition.

 Beyond the Classroom